NikosX1/IoT-SmartGarden/README.md

 - 12V pump
 - 3.3V Relay
 - Water tank reservoir
+- Gmail Account with 2 factor Authenication

+You have to generate an app password from [here](https://myaccount.google.com/apppasswords) in order to put it in the code as your email password.

 Also you will need a soldering iron, some jumper cables and silicon tubes for the water pump.

 The connection diagram can be found [here](https://github.com/NikosX1/IoT-SmartGarden/blob/main/diagrams/PI-DIAGRAM.pdf).

 ## Installation